Skip Symbolic Differentiation

 Setup Method

 If you need to skip symbolic differentiation for certain functions, the method is similar to using the cache feature (see Compilation Is Very Slow).
-Simply place the manually edited function files in a specified folder, then set the cache
+Simply place the manually edited function files in a specified folder, then set the cache parameter to that folder path in the set_* functions.
+Pockit will directly load these functions, thereby skipping symbolic differentiation.

-For example, if you need to skip symbolic differentiation of the dynamics equation for the first state variable, you can prepare a cache/dynamics_0.py
+For example, if you need to skip symbolic differentiation of the dynamics equation for the first state variable, you can prepare a cache/dynamics_0.py file, then set cache="cache" in the set_dynamics function.
+Regardless of the symbolic dynamics equation passed in (can be set to 0), pockit will directly load the cache/dynamics_0.py file.
+The filenames for different functions are shown in the following table:

-Function | Filename |
+| Function | Filename |

 Phase.set_dynamics |